Skip to content

 How To Retrieve Blocked Messages

-When it comes to retrieving your blocked messages, the methods for doing this are unique between iPhone and Androids due to the different ways they deal with blocked messages.
+When it comes to retrieving your blocked messages, the methods vary between iPhone and Android due to the different ways they deal with blocked messages.

 2. From that drop-down menu, choose “Settings.”
 From there, tap on “Block numbers and messages.”
 From there, go to “Blocked messages.”